dotCMS/core/tools/dotcms-cli/README.md

 ## Logging

-When running the CLI, a **_dotcms-cli.log_** file will be created at the directory where the CLI executable is run from.
+When running the CLI, a **_dotcms-cli.log_** file will be created in the directory where the CLI executable is run.

 #### File log level

-To increase the file log level to _DEBUG_ when running in dev mode use the following command
+To increase the file log level to _DEBUG_ when running in dev mode, use the following command:

 ```shell
 ./mvnw quarkus:dev -Dquarkus.log.file.level=DEBUG